POPI: Personalizing LLMs via Optimized Natural Language Preference Inference: Derivation of the Decomposition in Equation

-Finally, note that the entropy term $H(P(y_c \succ y_r \mid x))$ is independent of model parameters and therefore acts as a constant throughout training.
-This leads directly to Inequality~\ref{eq:bound}, formalizing that summaries transmit user-specific preference information beyond prompts
+which is the decomposition stated in Equation~\ref{eq:bound}.
+The entropy term $H(P(y_c \succ y_r \mid x))$ is independent of both models' parameters and therefore acts as a constant throughout training, so optimization of $\mathcal{L}$ reduces to jointly minimizing the KL term (generator approximation error) and maximizing the conditional mutual information (summary informativeness), as discussed in the main text.